glycodynamics/RAID-Setup/README.md

        -       8       96        -        /dev/sdg

 ```
-Now its clear that sdf and adi are for some reason not part of md127 anymore and strangely it shows Raule level raid0 while it was actually raid5.
-I think RAID is just guessing raid0 here as having only two disks as part of the raid array.
+Now it's clear that sdf and adi are, for some reason, not part of md127 anymore, and strangely, it shows raid0 while it was actually raid5.
+I think RAID is just guessing raid0 here, as there are only two disks as part of the raid array.

 Now examine all four disks:
 ```
-ccbrc@gag:/home/sushil$ sudo mdadm --examine /dev/sdf
+sk1@gag:/home/sk1$ sudo mdadm --examine /dev/sdf
 /dev/sdf:
    MBR Magic : aa55
 Partition[0] :   4294967295 sectors at            1 (type ee)

-ccbrc@gag:/home/sushil$ sudo mdadm --examine /dev/sdg
+sk1@gag:/home/sk1$ sudo mdadm --examine /dev/sdg
 /dev/sdg:
           Magic : a92b4efc
         Version : 1.2
     Feature Map : 0x1
      Array UUID : f9883684:3b9d073e:ef83584f:911f6a4b
-           Name : ccbrc.olemiss.edu:100
+           Name : user.domain.com:100
   Creation Time : Tue May 24 11:37:00 2022
      Raid Level : raid5
    Raid Devices : 4